 For questions, corrections, additional information, or reports on your successful research please contact Dick Kraus, project coordinator and editor, at email@example.com.
 The GO Project can only get better with your help!
 Thank you very much. rak

 The master GO file is maintained offsite by the editor.
-Periodically this website is updated to match the contents of that master file.
-The last such update was January 2014.
+Periodically this website is fully updated to match the contents of that master file.
+The last such full update was January 2015, followed most recently by the partial update of 7-16 May 2015.

 For best results: